Watercare Coastal Walkway

 - Pied stilt

-The section of walkway from Māngere Lagoon to Island Road is now open with a temporary two-metre wide layout while Central Interceptor works are ongoing.
+The section of walkway from Māngere Lagoon to Island Road is temporarily closed until October 2023 due to Central Interceptor works.